 - 5.1 Policy H4 of the adopted local plan sets out the district council's approach to affordable housing.
-As with the wider subject of planning obligations, a separate SPD is being prepared which sets out in detail how the district council will seek to secure and deliver this infrastructure.
-Both SPDs should be read alongside each other and the adopted local plan. - 5.2 The Affordable Housing SPD will be available to view on the district council's website.
+As with the wider subject of planning obligations, a separate SPD has been prepared which sets out in detail how the district council will seek to secure and deliver this infrastructure.
+Both SPDs should be read alongside each other and the adopted local plan. - 5.2 On adoption, the Affordable Housing SPD will be available to view on the district council's website.